quietui/quiet/docs/docs/restyle.md

 Restyle uses [CSS layers](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer) to manage specificity.
 This means your custom styles will automatically take precedence over the library's styles without needing to use `!important` or increase selector specificity.

+The following sections show the native HTML elements that are supported in Restyle.
+Feel free to inspect the source to view the markup.

 :::info
 Restyle is just a starting point.
 Feel free to customize any of its styles in your own CSS by overriding the properties you want to change!
 :::

-## Supported elements

-The following section shows the native HTML elements that are supported in Restyle.
-Feel free to inspect the source to view the markup.
+## Typography & text flow

 ### Headings